sig-rpc/sig-rpc.github.io/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Reasonable Performance Computing SIG's Website & Knowledgebase
+# Contributing to Reasonable Performance Computing SIG's [Website & Knowledge Base](https://sig-rpc.github.io/)

 First off, thanks for taking the time to contribute! ❤️